slochower/smirnoff-host-guest-manuscript/manuscript.md

 |  HO3 | O3 | C3 | C4 | 1 | 0 | 0.25 | -- |
 |  HO3 | O3 | C3 | C4 | 3 | 0 | 0.16 | 0.00 |

-Table: Dihedral parameter differences between SMIRNOFF99Frosst and GAFF v2.1, where one dihedral has fewer or more periodicity terms than the correspeonding term in the other force field. {#tbl:S99-vs-GAFF-v2.1-missing}
+Table: Dihedral parameter differences between SMIRNOFF99Frosst and GAFF v2.1, where one dihedral has fewer or more periodicity terms than the corresponding term in the other force field. {#tbl:S99-vs-GAFF-v2.1-missing}

+In other cases, SMIRNOFF99Frosst and GAFF v2.1 have disagreements on the barrier height after matching the periodicity and phase for a given dihedrals.
+It is notable that GAFF v2.1 does not have drastically higher force constants for any of the dihedrals, yet GAFF v2.1 produces much more rigid structures (Table @tbl:S99-vs-GAFF-v2.1).
+The dihedral differences between neighboring glucose monomers demonstrate that SMIRNOFF99Frosst, not GAFF v2.1 has higher force constants (Table @tbl:S99-vs-GAFF-v2.1-inter).

 |   |  |  |  |  |  | SMIRNOFF99Frosst | GAFF v2.1 |
 | --- | --- | --- | --- | --- | --- | --- | --- |